rborges89/react-slots-tools/README.md

 import { Card } from "....";

 export default function MovieDetails() {
-  const movie = await fetch('/api/movies?name=forrest_gump').json();// This fetch request is just an example...
+  * This fetch request is just an example... */ const movie = await fetch('/api/movies?name=forrest_gump').json();
-  // Let's imagine that this would be the response from the API.
   /*
+    Let's imagine that this would be the response from the API:

     movie = {
       name: 'Forrest Gump',
       synopsis: 'The story follows the life of a kind-hearted but simple man...',